wavefrontHQ/docs/pages/doc/users_groups.md

 * Granting and revoking permissions for users and groups
 * Granting and revoking object access (initially dashboard access) for users and groups

 You must have Users & Groups permission or be a Super Admin user to view and manage users, groups, and permissions in Wavefront.
-If you don't have permission, the UI menu selections, buttons, and links that you use to view users and permissions are not visible.
+If you don't have Users & Groups permission, the UI menu selections, buttons, and links that you use to view users and permissions are not visible.

 ## Users and Groups Basics

 Before you start with users and groups, here's what you need to know:

-### What Can New Wavefront Users Do?
+### What Can a New User Do?

+What a new user can do depends on new user actions, new user permissions, and new user group membership.

+**New User Actions**

-When an account is created in Wavefront, the user can perform the following tasks:
+When an account is created in Wavefront, the user can perform the following actions:

 * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notificat pages
 * Add dashboards to the list of favorites